jesspworkandco/REACT-Portfolio/README.md

 ## Description

 Created my portfolio with REACT and REACT-BOOTSTRAP.
+Ensured a responsive layout and user friendly interface with burger nav and clickable images/icons and links.

 ## Table of Contents